Magic: The Gathering World Championship: 2007 World championship

 The fourteenth Magic World Championship took place from 6–9 December 2007 at the Jacob K. Javits Center of New York in New York City, USA.
 The tournament featured five rounds of Standard and a Lorwyn Booster Draft on Thursday.
 Friday featured five rounds of Legacy and another Lorwyn Booster Draft.
 The team format was Lorwyn Two-Headed Giant Booster Draft.
 The top 64 individual finishers received $215,600 in prize money.

 386 players from 61 countries competed in the event.
-The winner of the tournament was Uri Peleg, defeating Patrick Chapin 3–1 in the final.
+The winner of the tournament was Uri Peleg (who is now a high stakes poker player), defeating Patrick Chapin 3–1 in the final.
 Katsuhiro Mori made the top 8 for the third consecutive year, while Gabriel Nassif made his third final eight within four Worlds.
 Coincidentally, each player mirrored their performance from the previous year (Mori was eliminated in the quarter-finals, Nassif in the semi-finals).